thecppguyy/dwm/README.md

 comes with no guarantees or warranties <sub>(this means things may not work as expected, or at all)</sub> :^)

-note: I'd highly recommend setting up your own build! using mine or anyone else's is a starting point, but patching dwm manually not only allows for precise customization, but it will also allow you to learn how your WM works.
+note: I'd highly recommend setting up your own build! using mine or anyone else's is a starting point, but patching dwm manually not only allows for precise customization, but it will also allow you to learn how your WM works. a great way to test build changes without refreshing/restarting your running WM is with [Xephyr](https://wiki.archlinux.org/title/Xephyr), a nested X server that runs as an application.

 ## patches applied:
 some occasional modification here and there;